AndreasYNY/noTrack/readme.md

 # NoTrack
-Simple Firefox extension inspired by Undirect.
+Simple Firefox extension for escaping google's tracker.
+Inspired by Undirect.

 ## How does this work?
 Google hides redirect url before you click the link.
 So you could inspect the link in the bottom corner.